US Open 2016: Kerber, Monfils make semis

 But all the long matches took their toll.
 Monfils didn't try to overplay and served well, not conceding a break point.
 Not even a brief stoppage to put the roof on Arthur Ashe affected the newly turned 30-year-old.
 Monfils, yet to drop a set, got to his second grand slam semifinal after the 2008 French Open.

-France is guaranteed a first men's finalist at the US Open since 1993 if Jo-Wilfried Tsonga upsets world No. 1 Novak Djokovic in Tuesday's night session.
-Tsonga would then play Monfils.
+Monfils is seeking to become France's first men's finalist at the US Open since 1993.
+However, his next opponent is world No. 1 and defending champion Novak Djokovic, who progressed when French ninth seed Jo-Wilfried Tsonga retired after losing the opening two sets in Tuesday's night session.